 Fine layers of powder and binding agents are sprayed alternately.
-When one coat is complete, the base lowers and the spray head begins the next coat.
-The common materials used in Binder Jetting are metals, sand and ceramics, which come in granular form.
+When one layer is complete, the base lowers and the spray head begins the next layer.
+The common materials used in Binder Jetting are polymers, metals, sand and ceramics, which come in granular form.
 This process is more practical for the production of decorative objects, toys or models, because the finished product is too fragile for functional parts.

 This process is similar to Binder Jetting.
 With Material Jetting, a printhead (similar to printheads used for standard inkjet printing) dispenses droplets of a photosensitive material which solidifies under ultraviolet (UV) light, building a part layer by layer.
 The materials used in Material Jetting are thermosetting photopolymers (acrylics) that come in liquid form.

 A liquid photopolymer resin is placed in a vat, which is then solidified using UV rays or a laser.
 This process requires having supports on the parts.
 The components produced are generally fragile and the number of compatible materials in this process is limited.

 Thin sheets of material are bonded using an ultrasonic wave or laser beam welding process.
 Once the part is finished, the excess material must be removed by cutting or sanding to give it its final shape; this requires more time for production, which is a little less practical for prototyping activities.

 Additive manufacturing technologies

 Each main family of 3D printing processes is associated with different specific technologies.
 Under the powder bed fusion operation, Solaxis uses laser sintering technology (SLS) and under the material extrusion technique, we use fused deposition modeling (FDM or FFF).

 Selective Laser Sintering (SLS)